SchulzLab/SNEEP/docs/examples.rst

 For a realistic example we consider SNPs associated to myocardial infarction (downloaded from the `GWAS catalog <https://www.ebi.ac.uk/gwas/efotraits/EFO_0000612>`_ and the corresponding proxy SNPs (determined with `SNiPA <https://snipa.helmholtz-muenchen.de/snipa3/index.php?task=proxy_search>`_, R2 value >= 0.8).
 The following section provides example runs with different combination of the optional input parameters.
 The example data is located in the directory SNEEP/example/.
 The default parameters (SNP-file, motif file and human genome file) are the once we already used in the minimal example.
 Make sure you are located in the SNEEP main folder (SNEEP/).

-Notice, that the optional parameters can be combined in many more ways than presented in the following examples.
-We recommand to always set the -c flag to provide for each TF a specific scale parameter (see XX).
+Notice, that the optional parameters can be combined in many more ways then presented in the following examples.
+We recommend to always set the -c flag to provide for each TF a specific scale parameter (see XX).

 Example 1: Consider only TFs expressed in the cell type or tissue of interest
 ------------------------------------------------------------------------------

 To do so, we need to set the optional parameters -t, -d and -e.
 For our example the file containing the expression values (flag -t) are provided in the example directory and derived from cardiomyocytes.
-Additionally, we provide the file containing the mapping between ensembl ID (used in the expression value file) and the names of the TFs specified in the motif file.
+Additionally, we provide the file containing the mapping between Ensembl ID (used in the expression value file) and the names of the TFs specified in the motif file.
 As flag d, we use a rather less stringent expression value threshold of 0.5.
-In general, you can choose any value which is most suitable for you.
+In general, you can choose any value, which is most suitable for you (also depending on the normalization that you did for the gene expression data).
-Additional, we specify the file holding the scale value per TF (-s), a p-value threshold of D_{max} as 0.001 (-c), the number of threads to use as 10 (-n) and two files to refinefor the binding affinity p-value computation (-b and -x).
+Additionally, we specify the file holding the scale value per TF (-s), a p-value threshold of D_{max} as 0.001 (-c), the number of threads to use as 10 (-n) and two files to refine for the binding affinity p-value computation (-b and -x).

 So, the resulting command is: